lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

   - task: anytask
 ```

-Of more simpler, using *System.TeamProjet* or *System.TeamProjetId* variables:
+More simpler by using *System.TeamProjet* or *System.TeamProjetId* variables:

 ```yaml
 steps: